nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 ### <a id="other"></a> Other issues?

-If you have errors running the Blank App template (rather than just the Ionic 2 tutorial template), try this.
+If you have errors running the Blank App template (rather than just the Ionic 2 tutorial template), try these steps.

 1. In Visual Studio, go to **Tools**, **Options**, **Tools for Apache Cordova** and run the Dependency Checker.